leorickli/wordpress-aws/9 - Installing WordPress.md

 ## Installing Wordpress

-Now that we enabled SSH into our server, we are going to run a list of commands to install the WordPress site and move the files to EFS
+Now that we enabled SSH into our server, we are going to run a list of commands in the terminal to install the WordPress site and move the files to EFS.

 ### 1. Create the HTML directory and mount the EFS to it